grouparoo/grouparoo/documents/development/databases.md

 ## Grouparoo Migration Guidelines

 - No sequential IDs.
-We use app-generated uniqur IDs for primary keys (UUIDs).
+We use app-generated unique IDs for primary keys (UUIDs).
 We are working with large datasets and database that sometimes can't count.
 - Every table gets`guid`, `createdAt` and `updatedAt`, even if it seems silly now... we will need it eventually!
 - No `enums`, use `VARCHAR(191)`.
 Migrating an enum is too hard and database-specific.
 We can use the ENUM type in the model for validations
 - No default values for strings.
 Define defaults in the model.
 Do mark columns as non-null.